-1. Jacco Tackeketah8 Godfroy (James Gabriel "Jacko" "Captain James"7, Jacques (James) Shocco6, Jacques Godfroy5 de Mauboeuf, James Jean Jacques4 Godfroy, Jean "Col. John" Godfroy3 de Mauboeuf, Jean Baptiste Godfroy2 de Linctot, Pierre Godefroy Lord1) was born 1777 in Indiana / Thorntown Boone Co. / Ouiatenon / OR / Oakhill Danville Illinois., and died 1854 in Chester Twp., Wells County, Indiana.
+1. Jacco Tackeketah8 Godfroy (James Gabriel "Jacko" "Captain James"7, Jacques (James) Shocco6, Jacques Godfroy5 de Mauboeuf, James Jean Jacques4 Godfroy, Jean "Col. John" Godfroy3 de Mauboeuf, Jean Baptiste Godfroy2 de Linctot, Pierre Godefroy Lord1) was born 1777 in Indiana / Thorntown Boone Co. / Ouiatenon / or / Oakhill Danville Illinois., and died 1854 in Chester Twp., Wells County, Indiana.
 He married (2) Nancy MorningStar Hunter Bet.
-1816 - 1819 in Possibility Piqua Ohio, or Village of Weauteno (Terre Haute Indiana), daughter of Felix Hunter.
+1816 - 1819 in Possibility Piqua Ohio, or Village of Weauteno (Terre Haute Vigo Co., Indiana), daughter of Felix Hunter.
 She was born Abt.
-1791 in Wea Village of Weauteno, Terre Haute, Indiana -or- Pennsylvania, and died Bet.
-1848 - 1850 in Bluffton, Henry Co., Indiana (?).Children of Jacco Godfroy and Nancy Hunter are:
+1791 in Wea Village of Weauteno, Terre Haute, Vigo Co., Indiana -or- Pennsylvania, and died Bet.
+1848 - 1850 in Bluffton, Wells Co., Indiana (?).Children of Jacco Godfroy and Nancy Hunter are:

 ii.
 SARAH GODFROY, b.
 Abt.
 1820, Hamilton Co., Indiana; d.
 March-15-1887, Henry Co., Indiana; m.
 WILLIAM JOHNSON; b.
 Abt.
 1815, Hamilton Co., Indiana; d.
 Durham, MO.